-To really appreciate the work and skill required to produce beautiful silk cloth, visit the Baan Krua Nua neighbourhood, where villagers (the original suppliers to Jim Thompson) still weave using age-old traditions.
+To really appreciate the work and skill required to produce beautiful silk cloth, visit the Baan Krua Nua neighbourhood.
+Here, manufacturers (the original suppliers to Jim Thompson) still weave using age-old traditional practices.

 Speaking of retro, vinyl is making a comeback.
 Pop on some headphones and relax on the leather sofa at Zud Rang Ma Records and listen to music the way it’s supposed to sound.

 Pantip Plaza Electrical and IT Mall is set over five levels, and houses all things electrical.
 You can negotiate, so do your research before you go.
-The range is huge and if you bargain hard you may get prices down below those offered in other department stores.
-Free covers or accessories might sweeten the sale.
-Be wary of fakes.
+The range is huge and if you bargain hard you may get prices down below those offered in department stores.
+Free covers or accessories might be offered to sweeten the deal, but be wary of fakes.
 If the price seems too good to be true…

 Do you have any suggestions to add to our list of ten great places to shop in Bangkok?
 We would love to hear from you.
 Please leave a comment below.